How to Create a Responsive Navbar with Hamburger Menu Using HTML, CSS and JavaScript

 4. JavaScript Code

-5. Preview
+5. Conclusion

-6. Conclusion
+6. Preview

 A hamburger menu is an icon used on websites and in applications that, when clicked or tapped, opens a side menu or navigation bar.
-This is called the "hamburger menu" because it has the shape of the famous burger.
+This is called the hamburger menu because it has the shape of the famous burger.

 A responsive navbar is a navigation bar that adjusts its size and layout to fit the screen size of the device it is viewed on.
 It is essential for creating a positive user experience on mobile devices.
-In this article, we will show you how to create a responsive navbar with hamburger menu using HTML, CSS, and JavaScript.
+In this article, we will show you how to create a responsive navbar with a hamburger menu using HTML, CSS, and JavaScript.

 Let's start making an amazing responsive navbar with hamburger menu using HTML, CSS, and JavaScript step by step.